Razib-R75/Eclipse-Explorer/README.md

 ## Getting Started
 To get started with the game, follow these steps:

-1. **Clone the Repository:** Clone this repository to your local machine using the following command:git clone https://github.com/Razib-R75/3D_Eclipse.git
+1. **Clone the Repository:** Clone this repository to your local machine using the following command: git clone https://github.com/Razib-R75/3D_Eclipse.git

 2. **Unity Setup:** Open the project in Unity 2022.3.5f1.